Control of inflammation by re-instructing macrophages

-Dr Boyle then became a BHF Senior Clinical Research Fellow to develop mechanistic and translational studies of the AMPK-ATF1-Mhem pathway he discovered.
-Dr Boyle now heads the growing Macrophage Differentiation research group. very recent advances have happened in parallel, with papers in the pipeline:
+Dr Boyle then became a BHF Senior Clinical Research Fellow to develop mechanistic and translational studies of the AMPK-ATF1-Mhem pathway.
+He discovered that:

-- Showed that metformin may suppress atherosclerosis in vivo via macrophage AMPK, rather than via an effect on blood glucose.
+- metformin may suppress atherosclerosis in vivo via macrophage AMPK, rather than via an effect on blood glucose.

-- Showed that normal resolution of tissue hemorrhage in vivo requires AMPK and ATF1; and their deficiency results in inflammation and oxidative stress.
+- normal resolution of tissue hemorrhage in vivo requires AMPK and ATF1; and their deficiency results in inflammation and oxidative stress.
 This is likely to apply to any hemorrhage including intraplaque hemorrrhage and intracranial hemorrhage.